 “Our findings show video games aren’t necessarily bad for your health; there are other psychological factors which have a significant effect on a persons’ well-being.
 In fact, play can be an activity that relates positively to people’s mental health – and regulating video games could withhold those benefits from players.

 “Working with Electronic Arts and Nintendo of America we’ve been able to combine academic and industry expertise.
 Through access to data on peoples’ playing time, for the first time we’ve been able to investigate the relation between actual game play behaviour and subjective well-being, enabling us to deliver a template for crafting high-quality evidence to support health policymakers.”

 The study explored the association between objective game time and well-being, examining the link between directly measured behaviour and subjective mental health.
 It also explored the roles of player experiences, specifically how feelings of autonomy, relatedness, competence, enjoyment and feeling pressured to play related to well-being.

-In their study, the Oxford researchers looked at patterns of player behaviour for two popular video games – Plants vs Zombies: Battle for Neighborville and Animal Crossing: New Horizons.
+In their study, published by the Royal Society, the Oxford researchers looked at patterns of player behaviour for two popular video games – Plants vs Zombies: Battle for Neighborville and Animal Crossing: New Horizons.
 3,274 players were asked to complete a survey designed by the researchers to measure well-being, self-reported play, and motivational experiences during play.
 The survey findings were combined with objective behavioural data for the survey participants, collected by the video game companies.